Twins vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Twins vs. Phillies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Bryson Stott and Carlos Correa will be among the stars on display when the Philadelphia Phillies play the Minnesota Twins on Friday at 7:05 PM ET, at Citizens Bank Park.
+The Philadelphia Phillies and Minnesota Twins will meet on Saturday at Citizens Bank Park, at 6:05 PM ET, with Bryson Stott and Carlos Correa -- two hot hitters -- expected to step up at the plate.

-The Phillies are listed as -160 moneyline favorites in this matchup with the Twins (+135).
-The total for the contest has been listed at 9.5 runs.
+The Twins are -105 moneyline underdogs for this matchup with the Phillies (-115).
+The over/under for the contest is listed at 9 runs.

 Rep your team with officially licensed Twins gear!
 Head to Fanatics to find jerseys, shirts, and much more.